|

 the stem tops with three segments, and in the center, borne

-peduncles with 3-3.5cm-in-diameter white to light purple flowers,
+peduncles with 3-3.5 cm in diameter white to light purple flowers,

 opening facing upward.
 Bloom time: February-March. |